wmww/Pinecone/tutorials/7_temporary_hacks.md

 You can not get a return value from `cppCode`, nore can you declare a variable within it that is usable elsewhere.
 To get data out, you must create a variable of the correct type beforehand and set that variable within the C++ code.
 There is no way to call Pinecone functions from C++ code.
 Don't try to fine a workaround, it won't work.
 If you want to link with 3rd party libraries, you must transpile to a .cpp file and do the linking and compiling yourself.

 ## Command Line Arguments
-You can access command line arguments when interpreting, but not transpiling.
 Use `argLen` to get the number of arguments and `arg: argIndex` to get the string value of one.
 For example, here is a simple program to list all arguments:
 ```
 print: "there are " + argLen.String + " args."